airblade/chartjs-ror/README.md

 If you specify a custom template, e.g. in `legendTemplate` or `tooltipTemplate`, you must escape opening tags in the Javascript-template string, i.e. use `<%%= value %>` instead of `<%= value %>`.

 You need to add an escape `%` character for each level of rendering.
-For exampe:
+For example:

 - If your view calls the chart helper directly, use `<%%= value %>`.
 - If your view renders a partial which calls the chart helper, use `<%%%= value %>`.